HewlettPackard/oneview-ansible/oneview-ansible.md

 Manage OneView Server Profile resources.

 #### Synopsis
  Manage the servers lifecycle with OneView Server Profiles.
-On 'present' state, it selects a server hardware automatically based on the server profile configuration if no server hardware was provided.
+On `present` state, it selects a server hardware automatically based on the server profile configuration if no server hardware was provided.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9